haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 <hr>
 <hr>

-## BONUS: visualizing interleukin's interactions with ARCTIC-3D
+## BONUS: Does the antibody binds to a known interface of interleukin?
+ARCTIC-3D analysis

 Gevokizumab is a highly specific antibody that targets an allosteric site of Interleukin-1β (IL-1β) in PDB file *4G6M*, thus reducing its binding affinity for its substrate, interleukin-1 receptor type I (IL-1RI).
 Canakinumab, another antibody binding to IL-1β, has a different mode of action, as it competes directly with IL-1RI's binding site (in PDB file *4G6J*).
 For more details please check [this article](https://www.sciencedirect.com/science/article/abs/pii/S0022283612007863?via%3Dihub).